Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

 The plot should look like Figure [\[Lineplot1\]](#Lineplot1){reference-type="ref" reference="Lineplot1"}.

-Scatterplots are of course particularly useful for examining the relationship between two numerical observations taken on the same subject.
+Scatter-plots are of course particularly useful for examining the relationship between two numerical observations taken on the same subject.
 Devore and Peck [@DevorePeck Exercise 2.33] give data for HC and CO emission recorded for 46 automobiles.
 The results can be placed